infinitepower18/WSA-Sideloader/README.md

 4. Choose the APK file you want to install and click the Install button.
 In most cases, you do not need to change the ADB address.

-## Known issues

-Please be aware of the following limitations currently on the PyPi version:
-- Checking for newer versions of WSA Sideloader upon application launch is not available.
-It will be added in the upcoming 1.1.9 update.
-- Currently it's not possible to view the Android SDK platform tools version bundled with the application.
-I hope to fix this in a future update.

 ## FAQ

 ### I do not live in the US, how can I download the Windows Subsystem for Android?